-Street Design Considerations, from the Circulation Element chapter of Framework for Planning, appear on the following pages.
+Street Design Considerations, from the Circulation Element chapter of Framework for Planning, are as follows.

 F. STREET DESIGN CONSIDERATIONS

 The location and design of streets can have a major effect on adjacent land uses.
 The design of residential streets is particularly important since improper design of such routes can have a long-term adverse effect on residents using them.
 The following guidelines offer general design parameters for providing safe, convenient routes for movement of automobiles, bicycles and pedestrians within residential neighborhoods and local commercial areas.